tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 ***This user has either tuned off private communications or blocked you.
 Message service unavailable.***

 How... how could they do this to me?
 They were my friends.
-My online friends...
+My online friends.

 Just like that I was out.